 Blanket/annual budget request.
-Because the PHL is a high-volume core that processes 4,000+ work submissions from 300+ submitting groups annually, it utilizes an option within the NAS request submission process termed a blanket/annual budget approval request.
-This changes the level of review and approval from individual work requests to that of the core-specific budget for the parent study/project.
-Once established, requestors are then free to submit work via the established core-specific sample submission process including same-day provided that the funding source has not changed.
-This eliminates the need to submit a new request for each new sample submission.
-Going forward, it is the responsibility of the requester to monitor spending against the approved budget and adjust accordingly via the existing NAS change order mechanism.
+Because the MHL is a high-volume core that processes 4,000+ work submissions from 300+ submitting groups annually, it utilizes an option within the NAS request submission process that changes the level of review and approval from individual work requests to an annual budget.
+This eliminates the need to submit a new NAS request for every new sample submission.

-IMPORTANT NOTE: NCI Requesters seeking supplemental funding via the NCI-F Office of the Director Research Support (ODRS) Program, CCR, or CCR Office of Scientific Technology Research (OSTR) may not request this via a blanket budget request.
-Instead please submit a separate “ad hoc” NAS request as these follow a scope specific approval process.
+IMPORTANT NOTE: NCI Requesters seeking supplemental funding via the NCI-F Office of the Director Research Support (ODRS) Program, CCR, or CCR Office of Scientific Technology Research (OSTR) may not request this via an annual blanket budget request.
+Rather, please submit a separate “ad hoc” NAS request as these follow a separate, scope-specific, approval process.

-- Select the BEGIN A REQUEST Link located at the top right of this page to make a NAS blanket/annual budget request to the PHL.
+Select the blue BEGIN REQUEST Link located at the top right and follow the prompts.

-- Enter the FY PHL Annual Budget in US currency $$ (REQUIRED).
+Enter the FY MHL Annual Budget in US currency $$ (OPTIONAL).
 Contact PHL staff for help with this.
-Alternately visit the PHL Portal where records from past project submissions including cost summaries are available 24/7. https://ncifrederick.cancer.gov/Rtp/Lasp/Phl/Portal/
+Alternately visit the MHL Portal where records from past project submissions including cost summaries are available 24/7. https://ncifrederick.cancer.gov/Lasp/Mhl/Portal/FindRequest.aspx

-- Enter the Funding Expiry date (MM/DD/YEAR, REQUIRED).
-Approved budgets automatically expire with the fiscal year (i.e. on the last Friday of September).
+Enter the Funding Expiry date (MM/DD/YEAR).
+Approved budgets automatically expire annually.
 It is however possible to set an earlier expiry to accommodate severable funding or the internal policies/financial practices of different NIH Institutes.
 Cancelation of an ongoing blanket PO is also possible provided work is not currently pending completion/billing.

-- Complete the Request Submission.
-PHL staff will review the scope estimate and then return any revision to the budget for your approval.
+Complete the Request Submission.
+MHL staff will review the scope estimate and then return any revision to the budget for your approval.
 Once you confirm, the annual budget request will be routed through required fiscal and scope reviews resulting in a NAS approval number that must be included with each sample submission.
-If you have any questions, please call the PHL administrative office 301 846 1281.
+If you have any questions, please call the MHL administrative office 301 846 1281.

 The following validation errors have occurred: